Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

-\begin{thm}[Existence of an asymptotic Killing vector field] Assume that $\H$ is a compact, smooth, totally geodesic Cauchy horizon in $(M,g)$ such that the surface gravity can be normalised to a non-zero constant.
+\begin{thm}[Existence of an asymptotic Killing vector field] Let $(M, g)$ be a spacetime containing a closed acausal topological hypersurface $\S$ and let $\H$ denote the past or future Cauchy horizon of $\S$.
+Assume that $\H$ is compact, smooth and totally geodesic, and that the surface gravity can be normalised to a non-zero constant.
 Assume that $m \in \N$ and that

 for all $k \leq m$.
-Then there is a smooth non-trivial vector field $W$ on $\H \sqcup D(\S)$ such that
+Then there is a smooth non-trivial vector field $W$ on $\H \cup D(\S)$ such that

 for all $k \leq m$.
-Moreover, if \eqref{eq: k-assumption} holds for all $k \in \N$, then \eqref{eq: n = n} also holds for all $k \in \N$. \end{thm}
+Moreover, if \eqref{eq: k-assumption} holds for all $k \in \N_0$, then \eqref{eq: n = n} also holds for all $k \in \N_0$. \end{thm}

 Theorem \ref{thm: n = n} is proved in Section \ref{sec: asymptoticKilling}.
 It guarantees that there is a vector field satisfying the Killing equation up to any order.
 To prove the existence of a non-trivial Killing vector field in the globally hyperbolic region we have to propagate the asymptotic Killing field off the Cauchy horizon using wave equations.
 That this can really be done is guaranteed by a recent result by the first author \cite[Thm.~1.6]{Petersen2018}.
 (In the analytic case the corresponding step is done by applying the Cauchy-Kovalewski theorem.)
-We get the second main result of this paper.
+We get the second main result of this paper:

-\begin{thm}[Existence of a Killing vector field] Assume that $\Ric = 0$ and that $\H$ is a compact Cauchy horizon in $(M,g)$ with surface gravity that can be normalised to a non-zero constant.
-Then there exists a smooth non-trivial Killing vector field $W$ on $\H \sqcup D(\S)$, i.e.
+\begin{thm}[Existence of a Killing vector field] Let $(M, g)$ be a Ricci-flat spacetime containing a closed acausal topological hypersurface $\S$ and let $\H$ denote the past or future Cauchy horizon of $\S$.
+Assume that $\H$ is compact, smooth and totally geodesic, and that the surface gravity can be normalised to a non-zero constant.
+Then there exists a smooth non-trivial Killing vector field $W$ on $\H \cup D(\S)$, i.e.

 $W$ is lightlike on $\H$ and spacelike in $D(\S)$ near $\H$, and any smooth extension of $W$ across $\H$ to the complement of $\overline{D(\S)}$ is timelike near $\H$. \end{thm}